 Talking on the phone while ordering

 In what world is this accepted?
 Certainly not at coffee shops.
 Baristas work hard to perfect your drink while maintaining a polite facade.
-Take a second to pause your conversation and focus on the person who is in the room with you—then learn these other phone etiquette basics for the next time.
+Take a second to pause your conversation and focus on the person who is in the room with you.

 Taking the wrong cup